About

 Projects

-In 2019 I founded Naarm Textile CollectiveI am the founder of the Naarm Textile Collective, a collective for Melbourne artists using textiles in their practice.
-I curated the group exhibition Stitching Change in 2020/2021 which was presented online and at FortyFiveDownstairs.
-In 2023 I am curating on our next exhibition Uncommon Threads.
+I am the founder and curator of the Naarm Textile Collective, a collective for Melbourne artists using textiles in their practice which I founded in 2019.
+I curated the group exhibition Stitching Change in 2020/2021 which was presented online and at FortyFiveDownstairs and the 2023 exhibition Uncommon Threads.

 In 2017 I facilitated the Moreland Quilt – a community engagement project to create a quilt representing City of Moreland resident’s cultural diversity, whilst recording the history of participants.
 To see the project go to the Moreland Quilt page.